aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 Both standard and compound beacons define two operations
  * [hash](#hash) - turn a plaintext record into a beacon
  * [getPart](#getpart) - turn a plaintext query string into a beacon

+The key material used to hash MUST be obtained via the configured `KeyStore`'s `GetBeaconKey` operation.
+The input to this operation MUST be either:
+  - the `brachKeyId`, if configured in SearchConfig for this beacon.
+  - the output of the configured `branchKeyIdSupplier`'s `DynamoDbKeyBranchKeyIdSupplier`, using the DDB `Key`
+    (an attribute map containing the partition and sort attributes for this GSI) as input.

 ### basicHash
  * basicHash MUST take a [beacon length](#beacon-length) and a sequence of bytes as input.